-Dependend on the topic of the specific seminar, additional knowledge as discussed in DSG-SOA-M or DSG-DSAM-M may be helpful (ask if in doubt before enrolling in the course)

-Frequency: every semester

-Literature: depends on specific topics of each seminar and will be given in the introductionary meeting Examination Coursework Assignment with presentation / Duration of Examination: 30 minutes Duration of Coursework: 4 months prerequisites for module examination: Regelmäßige Teilnahme an der Lehrveranstaltung Description: Review of a written elaboration on the most important aspects of the topic, including a correct list of references.
-Participation in peer reviewing the other participants; free holding of a a presentation based on presentation documents including discussion of the contents with the seminar participants.
+depends on specific topics of each seminar and will be given in the introductionary meeting

+Coursework Assignment with presentation / Duration of Examination: 30 minutes

+Duration of Coursework: 4 months

+Review of a written elaboration on the most important aspects of the topic, including a correct list of references.

+Participation in peer reviewing the other participants;

+free holding of a a presentation based on presentation documents including discussion of the contents with the seminar participants.

-Module EESYS-DAE-M Data Analytics in Energy Informatics 6 ECTS / 180 h
+Module EESYS-ADAML-M Applied Data Analytics and Machine Learning in R